sameerjvn/sameerjvn.github.io/index.md

 Hello!
 I am a Data Scientist and Machine Learning Engineer.
-I build scalable AI systems and dig into deep learning internals.
+I build scalable AI systems and dig into the internals of deep learning models.

 I'm currently working at Ericsson, where I develop AI automation systems to simplify the production of embedded software for [Ericsson radios](https://www.ericsson.com/en/portfolio/networks/ericsson-radio-system).